BitCurator/documentation/docs/BitCurator Walkthrough/BitCurator Walkthrough.md

 # Package and Export

-**The BitCurator environment also includes tools to assist in preparing and packaging born-digital materials for transfer to preservation storage and access platforms.**
+**The Packaging and Transfer submenu lists some tools to assist with safe packaging and network transfer of materials.**

+These include:

+* **Bagit-Python**: A Python library and command line utility for working with BagIt style packages.
+* **Grsync**: A GUI front-end for rsync.

 ### **Package files and metadata with BagIt Python**